• Home

 Texas A&M Corps of Cadets Cyber Operations Unit Prepares Cadets To Defend Tomorrow’s Cyberscape

 As the university’s premier leadership development program, Texas A&M Corps of Cadets is home to young men and women from all walks of life.
-Whether they aim to enter the public, private, military or non-profit sectors after graduation, each cadet’s Corps experience is lined with opportunities that ensure their academic, professional and personal development.
+Whether they aim to enter the public, private, military or non-profit sectors after graduation, each cadet’s Corps experience is lined with opportunities that prepare them to lead passionately and make positive impacts at every level.

 “At the individual, local, state and national levels, we face an increase in cyber threats which are becoming more frequent and complex.The COSU is a unique aspect of the Corps’ leadership laboratory that directly addresses the need and demand for cyber professionals,” said Colonel Kenn Allison, Associate Director of the Corps’ Hollingsworth Center and the Staff Advisor to the Cyber Operations Unit.

-The Corps Cyber Operations Special Unit continues to meet the Corps’ mission statement of producing well rounded leaders of character who are prepared for the leadership challenges of the future.
+Through the number of opportunities it provides, the Corps Cyber Operations Special Unit continues to meet the Corps’ mission statement of producing well rounded leaders of character who are prepared for the leadership challenges of the future.
+The COSU’s emphasis in this specialized area also specifically prepares cadets to lead the way in the nation’s growing cybersecurity efforts, and, in turn, secures a brighter future for all.

 Back